Radicubs/radical-site/README.md

 1. Install dependencies (`yarn`)
 1. Run website locally with `yarn dev`
 1. Build website to `dist` folder with `yarn build`

+# Types

+If you modify any of the data models in the CMS, you should update the types with this script `scp root@146.235.200.21:~/radical-site-cms/types/generated/contentTypes.d.ts src/lib`